Frequently Asked Questions

 Program Details

-The University of Oregon School of Law LL.M. program is a one-year (two-semester) program designed for law school graduates and attorneys who desire to continue their legal studies for professional advancement, in-depth study in a particular concentration, or development of a new practice area.
-Students begin the program in either August (fall) or January (spring) of each year.
+The University of Oregon School of Law LLM program offers both a one year (two semester) or two year (four semester) program designed for law school graduates and attorneys who desire to continue their legal studies for professional advancement, in-depth study in a particular concentration, or development of a new practice area.
+Students begin the one year program in either August (fall) or January (spring) of each year.
+Students begin the two year program in August (fall).

 Are students required to study full time, or is there the option to study part-time?